apache/iceberg/docs/spark-queries.md

 #### All Delete Files

-To show all of the table's delete files and each file's metadata:
+To show the table's delete files and each file's metadata from all the snapshots:

 ```sql
 SELECT * FROM prod.db.table.all_delete_files;